 - 2 large egg yolks

-In a medium bowl, whisk together the our, baking soda, salt, ginger, and cinnamon until combined.
-Reduce the speed to low and add about a third of the our mixture, followed by half of the hot water.
-Scrape down the sides of the bowl and add half of the remaining flour.
+- In a medium bowl, whisk together the flour, baking soda, salt, ginger, and cinnamon until combined.
+Reduce the speed to low and add about ⅓ of the flour mixture, followed by half of the hot water.
+Scrape down the sides of the bowl and add ½ of the remaining flour.
 Pour in the remaining water and the rest of the flour.

-Transfer to the prepared baking pan and bake for 35 to 40 minutes, until a toothpick inserted in the center comes out clean.
+- Transfer to the prepared baking pan and bake for 35-40 minutes, until a toothpick inserted in the center comes out clean.

 - Set baking pan on a cooling rack.

-Transfer back to the saucepan and heat on medium until boiling.
+- Transfer back to the saucepan and heat on medium until boiling.
 Cook for another 2 minutes.
-Off the heat and stir in the butter and lemon juice.
+Remove from heat and stir in the butter and lemon juice.

-- Spoon over the cake and garnish with the lemon zest.
+- Spoon the lemon sauce over the cake and garnish with the lemon zest.